Just a heads up!

 Think

 Passover was supposed to be a celebration – a kind of Christmas Day before turkey and sprouts were dreamed up.
 Everyone in Jerusalem ate the Passover meal in remembrance of how God had rescued the Jewish people from slavery in the days of Moses (for the full story, check out Exodus 12 in the Bible).
 Yet there are no party poppers popping tonight; Jesus seems troubled.
 Judas seems jumpy.
 Jesus takes the bread and wine, as he’d done before, only this time he looked pained.
 Were those tears in his eyes?
-‘Remember this’ he said, voice breaking mid-sentence.
+‘Remember this,’ he said, voice breaking mid-sentence.
 And the atmosphere grew unbearable.
 Judas slipped away into the night.
 And the darkest drama in history began.
 Christians today still remember this painful story as they break bread and pour wine during church services.

 Pray